pub-calculator-io/density-calculator/readme.md

-# Density Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Density Calculator Widget for WordPress

 This volume calculator uses a density formula ρ = m/V to find densities of different substances and objects.
 It calculates the third one for two given values - density, mass, or volume of a substance.